Top 5 OEM-Fit Engines for Side-by-Side UTVs in Canada — 2026

 Frequently Asked Questions

-Polaris ProStar 1000 Engine features: ~1000cc twin delivering strong horsepower for heavy-duty utility tasks, Direct OEM replacement with factory mounting points and ECU compatibility for Polaris chassis, Liquid-cooled with electronic fuel injection for reliable performance and cold starts.
+Choose the Polaris ProStar 1000 Engine if you want an OEM replacement with factory mounting points and ECU compatibility for Polaris chassis, plus liquid-cooled electronic fuel injection for reliable performance; it’s rated 4.6.

 Conclusion